The Infrared Universe: Mesoscopic Continuity Equations

 \section{Mesoscopic Continuity Equations}

-The microscopic conservation laws of quantum field theory must be translated into a coarse--grained, horizon--coupled framework appropriate to expanding spacetimes with nontrivial tangent geometry.
-At mesoscopic scales—intermediate between local particle interactions and global cosmological averages—the relevant observables satisfy continuity equations modified by irreversible exchange with causally inaccessible sectors.
+Microscopic conservation laws of quantum field theory must be translated into a coarse--grained, horizon--coupled framework appropriate to finite observers.
+At mesoscopic scales---intermediate between local particle interactions and global cosmological averages---the relevant exterior observables satisfy balance laws rather than closed conservation equations, because the observer--accessible sector is an open subsystem with irreversible exchange through a trace--out boundary.

-We work in comoving coordinates on a spatially expanding background with scale factor \(a(t)\) and Hubble parameter \(H=\dot a/a\).
-Let \(n_X(t)\) denote the \emph{physical} (proper) number density of any conserved or effectively conserved charge \(X\).
-Integrating the associated current \(J^\mu_X\) over a comoving control volume whose boundary becomes null at the cosmological horizon, and allowing degrees of freedom to exit the exterior Hilbert space through causal decoupling, yields the general balance law \cite{WeinbergCosmology,dodelson2003,ryden2016}

-Here \(\Phi_X\) is the physical loss rate (per unit volume) of \(X\)--carrying degrees of freedom from the observer--accessible sector, while \(\Gamma_X\) is the corresponding source term required by global charge conservation in the full spacetime description.